 Explore the descendant communities’ stories in “We’re Still Here: Mission Descendant Stories.”

 As a final reflection, turn and talk to an elbow partner to share your reflections on the following question, using one or more of the descendant narratives you read.
-If working remotely, your teacher may let you work using a collaborative document such as Google Docs, Google Slides, or a Jamboard.
+If working remotely, your teacher may let you work using a collaborative document such as Google Docs or Google Slides.

 Your teacher may choose to provide this graphic organizer to help you organize your answers.